RandyAikins/Heart_Disease_Prediction--Machine_Learning/README.md

 - Some features in the dataset were normalized using MinMaxScaler

 # Model Building
+- The data was split into training and testing sets
-Using Logistic Regression and Random Forest Classifier, a machine learning model was built to predict the likelihood of patients having heart disease
+- Using Logistic Regression and Random Forest Classifier, a machine learning model was built to predict the likelihood of patients having heart disease

 # Model Evaluation
-The models built were accessed using the following metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC Score, and Confusion Matrix
+The models built were evaluated using the following metrics: Accuracy, Precision, Recall, F1-Score, ROC-AUC Score, and Confusion Matrix